psychemedia/storytelling-notes/golden-ball.md

 Source.
 Contributed to the first edition of Henderson's Folk-Lore of the Northern Counties, pp. 333-5, by Rev. S. Baring-Gould.

 Parallels.
 Mr. Nutt gave a version in Folk-Lore Journal, vi.
-144. The man in instalments occurs in "The Strange Visitor " (No. xxxii.).
-The latter part of the tale has been turned into a game for English children, " Mary Brown," given in Miss Plunket's Merry Games, but not included in Newell, Games and Songs of American Children.
+144. The man in instalments occurs in "The Strange Visitor" (No. xxxii.).
+The latter part of the tale has been turned into a game for English children, "Mary Brown," given in Miss Plunket's Merry Games, but not included in Newell, Games and Songs of American Children.

 Remarks.
 This story is especially interesting as having given rise to a game.
-Capture and imprisonment are frequently the gruesome motif "of children's games, as in " Prisoner's base."
+Capture and imprisonment are frequently the gruesome motif "of children's games, as in "Prisoner's base."
 Here it has been used with romantic effect.

 ```